PizzaWhisperer/drandjs/README.md

   })
  ```

-There are two important pieces of information to provide drandjs:
+There are two important pieces of information to provide to drandjs:

 -  **Identity**: It holds all required information to contact a drand node.
 The *Address* is the IP address or DNS name of the drand node the user wishes to contact. *TLS* is true if drandjs should contact this node over HTTPS (drand nodes by default are using HTTPS) and false if the node does not have a TLS certificate.
 One can retrieve the identity of drand nodes from the group configuration file of the network.
 See [drand](https://github.com/dedis/drand) for more information.